yhtMinceraft1010X/liferay-portal/modules/etl/talend/README.markdown

-This gives you a definition OSGi bundle of the component in `talend-definition/target/com.liferay.talend.definition-x.y.z-SNAPSHOT.jar` and additional:
+This gives you a definition OSGi bundle of the component in `talend-definition/target/com.liferay.talend.definition-x.y.z-SNAPSHOT.jar` with these additional bundles:

 `talend-common/target/com.liferay.talend.common-x.y.z-SNAPSHOT.jar`
 `talend-runtime/target/com.liferay.talend.runtime-x.y.z-SNAPSHOT.jar`

 Current unpublished version is `0.4.0-SNAPSHOT`.

-Maven install task will succeed only if all tests pass.
-JAR files will be published to current user's local maven repository `USER_HOME/.m2`:
+The Maven install task succeeds only if all tests pass.
+JAR files are published to the current user's local maven repository `USER_HOME/.m2`:

 * `USER_HOME/.m2/repository/com/liferay/com.liferay.talend`
 * `USER_HOME/.m2/repository/com/liferay/com.liferay.common`
 * `USER_HOME/.m2/repository/com/liferay/com.liferay.talend.definition`
 * `USER_HOME/.m2/repository/com/liferay/com.liferay.talend.runtime`

-If you get an error of a missing artifact, this could be the result of a failed test.
+If you get a missing artifact error, it could be the result of a failed test.
+To bypass installation failure on missing artifacts, install the artifacts manually and skip the tests.
-Since the installation will not finish successfully without the missing artifact, you may need to do the following:

-Navigate to each of the talend subfolders and run Maven clean install task with the skip test flag
+Navigate to each talend subfolder and run Maven clean install task with the skip test flag:

 ```sh
 $ cd modules/etl/talend/..
 $ mvn clean install -DskipTests
 ```

-Once all artifacts are in place, you can run Maven clean install in the parent folder
+Once all artifacts are in place, run Maven clean install in the parent folder.

 ## Registering components in Talend Studio

-Detailed steps of adding new components are described in the Talend Wiki:
+Detailed steps for adding new components are described in the Talend Wiki:

 * https://github.com/Talend/components/wiki/8.-Testing-the-component-in-Talend-Studio
 * [Building the component in the Studio](https://help.talend.com/reader/99uNhyKAYtzK~Gc29xeUSQ/xjeUGCLFdPIkR46ha78wxA)

 Here is a brief summary:

-1. From the root folder of the project, `liferay-portal/modules/etl/talend/` in this example, execute `mvn clean install` to build the component.
+1. From the root folder of the project, (`liferay-portal/modules/etl/talend/`), execute `mvn clean install` to build the component.

-2. Let's assume that Studio has been extracted like this:
+2. Assuming that Studio has been extracted like this:

     ```sh
     $ cd $HOME/tmp